davetron5000/awesome-cli-ruby/make_awesome/02_bad_system.md

 * *Check exit codes* - plays well!
 * *Log the command* - helpful!
 * *Capture the output* - helpful!
-* Think of “future you”
+* Think of "future you"

 !SLIDE smaller
 # Use `open3`